 When included in an individually addressed TWT Setup frame transmitted by an r-TWT scheduling AP or rTWT scheduled STA, the Restricted TWT Traffic Info Present subfield of the Broadcast TWT Info field shall be set to 1.

-(#4782)An r-TWT scheduling AP that includes a Restricted TWT Parameter Set field in a broadcast TWT element shall set the Restricted TWT Traffic Info Present subfield of the Restricted TWT Parameter Set field to 0 if the Negotiation Type subfield of the TWT element is equal to 2.
+(#4782)An r-TWT scheduling AP that includes a Restricted TWT Parameter Set field in a broadcast TWT element shall set the Restricted TWT Traffic Info Present subfield of the Restricted TWT Parameter Set field to 0 if the Negotiation Type subfield of the TWT element is equal to 2 and the r-TWT scheduling AP does not intend to limit the selection of r-TWT TIDs; otherwise, the r-TWT scheduling AP shall set the Restricted TWT Traffic Info Present subfield of the Restricted TWT Parameter Set field to 1.

+The r-TWT scheduled STA shall indicate in the Restricted TWT DL TID Bitmap and Restricted TWT UL TID Bitmap subfields only the subset of the TIDs that are announced in the Restricted TWT Traffic Info subfield of the Restricted TWT Parameter Set field with the Negotiation Type subfield of the TWT element set to 2, if the Restricted TWT Traffic Info subfield is present in the TWT element.

 (#5954)The r-TWT scheduling AP should indicate in the Restricted TWT DL TID Bitmap and Restricted TWT UL TID Bitmap subfields only the TIDs that are mapped to the link on which the r-TWT membership is being set up (see 35.3.7.1 (TID-to-link mapping)).